boostorg/graph/doc/write_graphml.rst

 Example
 -------

-This example demonstrates using BGL-graphml interface to write a BGL graph into a graphml format file.
+This example demonstrates using BGL-GraphML interface to write a BGL graph into a GraphML format file.

 ::